mcmatan/TopicEventBus/README.md

 ## About:

-TopicEventBus is Easy to use, type safe way of implementing Pub/Sub pattern.
+TopicEventBus is Easy to use, type safe way of implementing Publish–subscribe design pattern.

 There are many other libraries out there, aiming to solve this issue, but none of them support publishing events by topic, in a type-safe way, with no magic strings.